realityfluxstudios/rfsbundlescraper/README.md

 I wrote this bookmarklet to add a text box and a tab delimited list of all the games, music, drm free games, and android games of the bundle on the current page.

 I am releasing this to the public in the hopes that it will be useful to others.
-Also, if IndieGala changes up their code I hope to have some help updating the code once in a while.
-I just updated it to their latest changes.
+Also, if IndieGala or HumbleBundle changes up their code I hope to have some help updating the code once in a while.
+I just updated it to their latest changes (May '14).

 ### How to use
-You can either create a new bookmark and paste the code from the IndieGalaKeyGetter.min.js file into the link part of the bookmark or check out my blog post (here)[http://www.thomasle.info/2014/05/indiegala-key-getter] which has a link that you can drag to your bookmark bar, or just view the source to this file and copy the contents of the link into a new bookmark.

-When you are at your bundle link just click the bookmarklet and it will create a textbox and a list of all the games, their cd keys and the store links.
+Instructions have changed new instructions coming soon.

-### ToDo
+### To Do

 * Integrate the Humble Bundle code and detect which site you're on.

 ### Known Issues

 * ~~On the android games list the very first game has a list of all the subsequent game names for some reason~~
-* rfsbundle object will be an array of all bundles, but because localStorage doesn't cross domains it'll have to always be separate.
+* the `rfsbundle` object will be an array of all bundles, but because localStorage doesn't cross domains it'll have to always be separate.
+* `games.game[i].title_slug` is not being saved for some reason despite line 200. `games.game[i].title` is saved properly but `title_slug` is not.

 ### More Info